For Producers

 Recent Chemical Registrations for Alfalfa Seed

-As of December 2023, Authority Supreme Herbicide (sulfentrazone/pyroxasulfone) and Authority® 480 Herbicide (sulfentrazone) are now registered for use on alfafla seed crops.
+As of December 2023, Authority Supreme Herbicide (sulfentrazone/pyroxasulfone) and Authority® 480 Herbicide (sulfentrazone) are now registered for use on alfalfa seed crops.

 Beleaf 50SG has been approved for control of aphids and suppression of tarnished plant bugs .